hyperledger-labs/splice/README.md

 - `formatFix`: apply `scalafmt`, `sbt scalafixAll`, and `sbt apps-frontends/npmFix` to format source files
 - `lint`: lint-check.
 Does not apply any fixes.
 Checks enforcement of `scalafmt`, `buf`, `scalafix`, `apps-frontends/npmLint`, and `shellcheck` rules
 - `damlBuild`: create `.dar` files for all Daml projects
 - `bundle`: create a release bundle in `apps/app/target/release/<version>`.
 The release binary is loaded into your PATH automatically via `direnv`.
-Simply run `coin` to call it.
+Simply run `amulet` to call it.
 - `checkErrors`: check test log for errors and fail if there is one.
 Note that if you haven't deleted your local log file in a long time, this may find very old errors.

 Test: